A multimode quasi-normal spectrum from a perturbed black hole: Supplemental Material

 In gravitational-wave astronomy it is common to assume that, in the absence of a signal, the detectors output stochastic Gaussian noise that has zero mean and is independent across detectors.
 Under this assumption the probability density function describing the network of time-ordered noise samples $\vnoise_{\net}$ is a product of $\numdet{}$ $N-$dimensional multivariate normal distributions,

 Here, $\vcovmat_{d}$ is the covariance matrix of the noise in detector $d$.
 In order to evaluate this function it is necessary to know what the inverse of the covariance matrix is.

 If we assume that a detector's noise is wide-sense stationary and ergodic, then its covariance $\vcovmat$ is a symmetric Toeplitz matrix with elements given by the autocorrelation function of the data.
-If the autocorrelation function goes to zero in some finite amount of time that is less than $T/2$ (for the LIGO and Virgo detectors, this typically happens within a few seconds), then the eigenvectors of the covariance matrix can be well-approximated by that of a circulant matrix.
-All circulant matrices have the same eigenvectors, $e^{-2\pi i k p/N}/{\sqrt{N}}$.\cite{gray:2006} Solving for the eigenvalues yields an analytic expression for $\vcovmat^{-1}$: the $j,k$-th element is the discrete inverse Fourier transform of $1/\psd$ evaluated at the $k-j$ time step,
+If the autocorrelation function goes to zero in some finite amount of time that is less than $T/2$ (for the LIGO and Virgo detectors, this typically happens within a few seconds), then the covariance matrix is asymptotically equivalent to a circulant matrix.
+The inverse of the covariance matrix can then be well-approximated by that of the equivalent circulant matrix.
+All circulant matrices have the same eigenvectors, $e^{-2\pi i k p/N}/{\sqrt{N}}$~\cite{gray:2006}.
+Solving for the eigenvalues yields an analytic expression for $\vcovmat^{-1}$: the $j,k$-th element is the discrete inverse Fourier transform of $1/\psd$ evaluated at the $k-j$ time step,

 where $\psd$ is the power spectral density of the detector's noise.
-Substituting this back into Eq.~\eqref{eqn:pnoise}, yields a canonical likelihood function for the noise,~\cite{Finn:1992wt}
+Substituting this back into Eq.~\eqref{eqn:pnoise}, yields a canonical likelihood function for the noise~\cite{Finn:1992wt},

 Here, the inner product $\ip{\cdot}{\cdot}$ is defined as